hallettj/hallettj.github.com/source/_posts/2014-08-02-javascript-generators-and-functional-reactive-programming.markdown

 assert(g.next().value === 1)
 {% endhighlight %}

-A stateless generator could be implemented with some simple syntactic transforms.
+An immutable generator could be implemented with some simple syntactic transforms.
 The basic case:

 {% highlight js %}